safidea/engine/README.md

 - [x] Write the config validator from the json schema
 - [x] Write the spec tester for a config
 - [x] Refactor to fix all TODOs
+- [ ] Install storybook
+- [ ] Write the Request Landing Page with TDD (tests for each component)
-- [ ] Develop the new engine by TDD
+- [ ] Write the Request Contact Form with TDD (tests for each component)

 **Notes:**

 24/01

 - Créer un composant form qui intègre directement les inputs
-- Ne charger le serveur de l'app que sur les pages, pas sur les specs

 23/01